gtrabanco/sloth_secrets/README.md

 # About this repository
 This is a template/skel repository to store secrets with your dotfiles if you are using [DOTLY framwework](https://github.com/gtrabanco/dotly).

-Possible the secrets scripts will change soon, but will keep compatibility or a way to migrate to new version so keep free to use this repository.
+Possiblely the secrets scripts will change soon, but will keep compatibility or a way to migrate to new version so keep free to use this repository.

 <div id='section-id-4'/>